RouteKG: A knowledge graph-based framework for route prediction on road networks: Methodology

+As discussed earlier, route prediction is reformulated as a KGC problem.
+Based on the selected entities ({\em i.e.,} links), the relations $\mathcal{R}$ chosen for the road network should reflect and preserve the following features: (1) the spatial and structural properties of the road network, and (2) the consistency and preference patterns in observed route selections.
+Given this, we identify four relations to construct the KG, as illustrated in Table~\ref{tab:relation}.

+The \emph{ConnectBy} relation, denoted as $\mathcal{R}_c$, defines whether two links are directly connected via a shared node (intersection).
+Mathematically, for links $e^i$ and $e^j$, this relation is represented as: $(e^i, \mathcal{R}_c, e^j) = $.
+This relation models the physical connectivity between links, helping the model understand the road network’s layout.

+The \emph{ConsistentWith} relation, denoted as $\mathcal{R}_s$, captures the co-occurrence of two links in the same observed routes.
+A higher co-occurrence rate indicates a stronger \emph{ConsistentWith} relation.
+This relation is defined as: $(e^i, \mathcal{R}_s, e^j) = \frac{|\{ x \in \mathcal{X}^o : e^i \in x, e^j \in x \}|}{|\mathcal{X}^o|},$ where $\mathcal{X}^o$ is the set of observed routes.
+This reflects driver behavior, indicating which links are commonly used together in routes, and helps capture real-world routing patterns.

+The \emph{DistanceTo} relation, denoted as $\mathcal{R}_a$, measures the physical distance between two links.
+For two links $e^i$ and $e^j$, it is defined as the Euclidean or shortest-path distance: $(e^i, \mathcal{R}_a, e^j) = d(e^i, e^j),$ where $d(\cdot, \cdot)$ represents a distance metric, which can be physical distance or network distance.
+This relation reflects the spatial proximity of links and helps the model understand how distance affects route selection.

+The \emph{DirectionTo} relation, denoted as $\mathcal{R}_d$, represents the navigational direction between two links.
+For two links $e^i$ and $e^j$, it is defined as a discrete direction class: $(e^i, \mathcal{R}_d, e^j) = dir(e^i, e^j),$ where $dir(e^i, e^j)$ represents the discretized direction class.
+This relation encodes navigational decisions, such as turns or straight paths, which are crucial for route planning.

-The four major spatial relation types are summarized in Table~\ref{tab:relation}.
-By comprehensively capturing these four types of relations over the identified entities, the KG possesses a rich and nuanced representation of the road network, which could facilitate various advanced routing tasks.
+Note that each relation type may contain multiple relations.
+For example, the relation type ``DirectionTo'' contains $N_d$ directions, indicating a total of $N_d$ direction relations.
+By comprehensively capturing these four types of relations, the KG offers a rich and nuanced representation of the road network, which can facilitate various routing tasks.